chef/kitchen-vcenter/README.md

  - `vm_name` - Specify name of virtual machine.
 Default: `<suite>-<platform>-<random-hexid>`
  - `resource_pool` - Name of the resource pool to use when creating the machine.
 Will search first pool by default, can use value 'Resources' for none.
  - `clone_type` - Type of clone, will default to "full" to create complete copies of template.
 Needs a VM as template parameter, if "linked" clone desired.
+ - `lookup_service_host` - Specify hostname of Lookup Service for setups with external PSC.
+Default: autodetect

 ## Contributing